-The Nikon D700 and the Fujifilm X-H1 are two enthusiast cameras that were announced, respectively, in July 2008 and February 2018.
+The Nikon D700 and the Fujifilm X-H1 are two enthusiast cameras that were revealed to the public, respectively, in July 2008 and February 2018.
 The D700 is a DSLR, while the X-H1 is a mirrorless interchangeable lens camera.
 The cameras are based on a full frame (D700) and an APS-C (X-H1) sensor.
-The Nikon has a resolution of 12.1 megapixel, whereas the Fujifilm provides 24 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Nikon has a resolution of 12.1 megapixels, whereas the Fujifilm provides 24 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Nikon D700 vs Fujifilm X-H1

 The physical size and weight of the Nikon D700 and the Fujifilm X-H1 are illustrated in the side-by-side display below.
+The two cameras are presented according to their relative size.
 Three successive views from the front, the top, and the rear are shown.
 All width, height and depth dimensions are rounded to the nearest millimeter.
 You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the D700 – represents 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Fujifilm X-H1 is notably smaller (25 percent) than the Nikon D700.
 Moreover, the X-H1 is substantially lighter (37 percent) than the D700.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.